MaksimenkoPG/ruby_app_from_scratch/README.md

 ```ruby
 Dir.glob('lib/tasks/**/*.rake').each { |file_path| load file_path }
 ```
-This code loads all tasks from **lib/tasks** folder.
+This code loads all tasks from the **lib/tasks** folder.
-Let's create this folder and add our rake task into it.
+Let's create this folder and add our rake task to it.
 ```bash
 mkdir -p lib/tasks
 ```